ConocoPhillips Alaska says gas release source is controlled

 JUNEAU, Alaska (AP) — A shallow gas reservoir in Alaska that a waste disposal well had come into contact with was the source of a natural gas release, ConocoPhillips Alaska said Friday.
-The release was first detected last month at a one of its North Slope drill sites.
+The release was first detected last month at one of the company's North Slope drill sites.

 The company, in a video, said it had identified and controlled the source of the release, which was first detected March 4.
 The company is in the process of plugging and permanently abandoning the waste well, according to the video.